Pina Menichelli: Career at Itala Films

 Only a brief fragment of Gemma di Sant'Eremo (1916) has survived, making any judgement of the film or Menichelli's performance difficult.
 The film was a success in Spain, France and Central America.In Italy, the film's ending was changed on the orders of the Italian censors, and the film was a commercial failure.
 A similar fate also awaited L'Olocausto, which had been made by Itala in 1915, and was only released in Italy in 1919, having been cut from 1400 to 955m.
 The film was a commercial failure in Italy.
 However L'Olocausto was released uncensored in Britain, France and Germany, and was a commercial success.

 In 1918, La moglie di Claudio (Claudio's wife) was banned from cinemas by the Italian censorship board because Menichelli was "troppo...affascinante!" (too...fascinating!) in the film.
 Una Sventella (1918) was released to moderate reviews.
 In 1919, Menichelli starred in Il padrone delle ferriere (The boss of the ironworks) alongside Amleto Novelli, one of the most famous Italian actors of the period.
-The film was a huge commercial and critical success.
+The film was a commercial and critical success.